-The slippery slope begins when those habits become ingrained into your day to day drumming, thus becoming difficult and time consuming to correct.
-There's certainly nothing wrong with learning by making mistakes, and you'll experience that regularly in drumming, as in life.
-To help you set out in the right direction, I have compiled a list of 10 bad drumming habits, and some tips on how to address them early on.
+The slippery slope begins when those habits become ingrained into your day-to-day drumming, thus becoming difficult, frustrating, and time-consuming to correct.
+There's certainly nothing wrong with learning by making mistakes, and you'll experience this regularly in drumming.
+To set you on the right track, we have compiled a list of 10 bad drumming habits and some tips on addressing them early on.

 Helpful related articles: